 MT222 Quality Control Methods in Mfg

 Explores quality control methods used in semiconductor manufacturing, including statistical process control (SPC), control charts, performance representation and capability measurements.
 Emphasizes computer manipulation of actual data for analysis and design of quality.
-Prerequisites: MTH 243 and WR 227 Audit available.
+Prerequisites: MTH 243 or MT 108, and WR 227.
+Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Distance Education: Web Course Information